coenttb/swift-html/Sources/HTML/Documentation.docc/Articles/HTMLDocuments.md

 struct AboutPage: SiteDocument {
     let pageTitle = "About Us"

-    var pageContent: some HTML {
+    var pageContent: some HTML.View {
         div {
             h1 { "About Our Company" }
             p { "We are..." }